Analysis Services client libraries

 Minimum required versions

-Transport Layer Security (TLS) protocol version 1.0/1.1 will be deprecated in Azure Active Directory by June 30, 2021.
-Going forward, TLS 1.2 and higher is required.
-TLS 1.2 is not supported in earlier versions of the Analysis Services client libraries.
-Newer client library versions include support for TLS 1.2 and higher as well as other important security enhancements.
+Transport Layer Security (TLS) protocol version 1.0/1.1 was deprecated in Microsoft Entra ID on June 30, 2021.
+TLS 1.2 or higher is now required.
+TLS 1.2 isn't supported in earlier versions of the Analysis Services client libraries.
+Newer client library versions include support for TLS 1.2 and higher in addition to other important security enhancements.

 AMO and ADOMD

-Beginning with version 220.127.116.11, ADOMD.NET and AMO/TOM use MSAL (Microsoft.Identity.Client) version 4.43.0 or higher instead of ADAL to authenticate users with AAD when establishing a connection to cloud-based services like Power-BI and Azure Analysis Services.
+Beginning with version 126.96.36.199, ADOMD.NET and AMO/TOM use MSAL (Microsoft.Identity.Client) version 4.43.0 or higher instead of ADAL to authenticate users with Microsoft Entra ID when establishing a connection to cloud-based services like Power-BI and Azure Analysis Services.
 If your application or another component the application depends on is using MSAL, it may be necessary to update the application's binding redirect settings if there are conflicts between the versions of MSAL loaded by the components.

 AMO and ADOMD .Net Core